interactiveinstitute/watthappened/README.md

 Intended for use in combination with [energy-cards](https://github.com/interactiveinstitute/energy-cards) and [energy-screen](https://github.com/interactiveinstitute/energy-screen).

-Currently only interprets individuals’ absence and prints to stdout.
-Usage:
+To test energykit:

 1. Set the database details in `config_priv.py`.
 See `config_priv.example.py`.
 2. Prepare your environment: `export PYTHONPATH=$PWD/python_modules:$PYTHONPATH`
-2. Run: `python drivers/last_absence.py`
+2. Run: `python -m energykit.couchm`